aspose-pdf/Aspose.PDF-Documentation/nodejs-cpp/converting/_index.md

 ## How to use Node.js via C++ for conversion

 Word documents are the most versatile and editable possible.
-In this article, you will learn how to convert PDF to DOC and DOCX in the Node.js environment by Aspose.PDF.
+In this article, you will learn how to convert PDF to Word in the Node.js environment by Aspose.PDF.

 - [Convert PDF to DOC](/pdf/nodejs-cpp/convert-pdf-to-doc/) - you can convert your PDF document to Word format with Node.js.